planet-bluto/CSGExport-Godot/README.md

 CSG Export Plugin for GodotEngine
 =================================
 Export CSG Meshes with 1 click
+This for adds support for the MeshInstance node aswell

 How to use :
 - Combine all your CSGMeshes under a CSGCombiner node then press (Export to OBJ) in the Spatial Container Menu.